Violin / Hardanger Fiddle

 Ragnhild Hemsing stands out amongst the rising stars in Norway as a remarkably poised artist.
 Her unique upbringing, deeply immersed in the rich folk music traditions of Norway enables her to be one of the first artists to successfully merge the instantly identifiable characteristics of Norwegian folk and classical performance in a young, fresh and entirely contemporary fashion.

 She supplements her large repertoire of standard solo classical works for violin with more unusual and complex works written for the Hardanger Fiddle.
 Ragnhild’s most notable contemporary collaboration is her work with the young Norwegian choreographer, Hallgrim Hansegård.
 Both have performed ‘YR’, by Norwegian composer Lasse Thoresen, throughout Norway and she has recorded this work for her solo debut-CD on the Simax label.
 This CD as well as her recording of Halvorsen’s “Fossegrimen” op.
 21 for Chandos with the Bergen Philharmonic and Neeme Järvi received outstanding critical acclaim.
 Neeme Järvi subsequently invited Ragnhild to debut with the Estonian National Symphony Orchestra in February 2012.
 Debuts in 2013 included a.o. the Kennedy Center in Washington D.C. the Mariinsky Concert Hall, the Beethovenfest Bonn, the Moravian Autumn in Brno, the Gothenburg Symphony, and the NDR Radio Philharmonic Hannover.
 2014 has seen debuts with the Tampere Philharmonic, the MDR Symphony Orchestra Leipzig and at the Tonhalle Zürich as well as returns to the Oslo Philharmonic and to the Bergen International Festiva.
-Debuts in 2015 include a.o. the Freiburg Philharmonic Orchestra/Fabrice Bollon, the National Orchestra of Belgium/Ion Marin and Düsseldorf Tonhalle/Düsseldorf Symphony with a "carte blanche" programme, and 2016 will see her debut at the Schwetzinger SWR Festspiele.
+Debuts in 2015 include a.o. the Freiburg Philharmonic Orchestra/Fabrice Bollon, the National Orchestra of Belgium/Ion Marin and Düsseldorf Tonhalle/Düsseldorf Symphony with a "carte blanche" programme, and 2016 will see her debut at WDR Cologne and at the Schwetzinger SWR Festspiele.